MuktiCommunity/MuktiCommunity/README.md

 - **Software Development:** Building innovative solutions and contributing to the open-source ecosystem.

 ## Collaboration and Support 🤝
-Mukti is proudly supported by the CSE department of Ramaiah Institute of Technology and esteemed organizations like Foss United and FSMK.
+Mukti is proudly supported by esteemed organizations like Foss United and FSMK.
 Together, we strive to explore the frontiers of cybersecurity and AI.

 ## Get Involved 🚀
 Join us on this exciting journey of knowledge, innovation, and FOSS advocacy.
 Contribute to our projects, participate in discussions, and let's make a positive impact on the tech community.